Tezzylol/phone-nab/README.md

 # phone-nab
 Project to implement and automate juice jacking: the stealing and manipulation of phone data through USB connections.

+## Update
+Updated the scripts to work with Kali

 ## Ransomware

 The first functionality is for a host computer to encrypt a phone's camera photos.